dj4oC/continuous-deployment/README.md

 ### Install requirements
 1. run `pip --version` to test whether pip is installed.
 Since pip is usally linked to python2 you might need to redirect it to python3.
 You can test this running `pip3 --version`.
 If this test is successfull, you can easly link pip3 to pip by adding an alias.
 To do so run `alias pip=pip3`
 1. run `pip install -r py-requirements.txt`
-1. run `ansible-galaxy role install -r requirements.yml --force`
+1. run `ansible-galaxy install -r requirements.yml --force`
 1. run `ansible-galaxy collection install -r requirements.yml --force`

 ### run all (create hcloud server, add cloudflare DNS record, configure ubuntu, deploy docker-compose project)